FirehoseWeekend/install-guide/mac.md

-##Mac OSx##
+#Mac OSx#

 Alright, let's get you set-up with a web development environment on your mac.
+We'll be using Ruby on Rails for the weekend.

 __How to read this document:__

 Everything that is in a little box is a command you need to run in your terminal.
-For example, if you see a box like the one below copy that line and past it in your terminal:
+For example, if you see a box like the one below copy that line and paste it in your terminal:

 > copy everything in here an paste it into the terminal

 __Open the terminal__ by pressing command and then the spacebar.
-In the search box type terminal and open it.
+In the search box type terminal and open it by clicking on it.

-__What you need:__
+##Stuff you need##

 ###Xcode###

-You  most likeSearch in your applications and upgrade to the latest version, alternatively:
+You  most likely already have a version of Xcode on your maching.
+Search in your applications folder to double check, but it's best if you upgrade to the latest version:
 --> Get it from itunes: https://itunes.apple.com/us/app/xcode/id497799835?mt=12

-*RVM
+###RVM###
+Why: It will help you manage all the different versions of Ruby and Rails and make your life easy.
+So get this one right, since it's kind of important.

-Install RVM and the latest versions of Ruby and Rails
+Install RVM and the latest versions of Ruby and Rails (this next line goes into the terminal, remember):
-> $ \curl -L https://get.rvm.io | bash -s stable --rails
+> \curl -L https://get.rvm.io | bash -s stable --rails

+Now we probably have Rails 4.0 installed.
+Check with:

+> rails -v

+Rails 4.0 is the latest version of Rails, which changed a few things on how a project is run.
+Since a lot more online help is available for Rails previous verion (3.2.13), we're going to use that version of Rails.
+Doing so will help you a lot when building any application after this weekend...especially if you're troubleshooting error messages (believe me I've been there).

+Let's get you on Rails 3.2.13:

 Install a new default gemset so that you can use the Rails 3.2.13 version instead of Rails 4.0

 --> http://strandcode.com/2013/07/11/ruby-version-manager-rvm-overview-for-rails-newbs/

-*Homebrew
+###Homebrew###

 > ruby -e "$(curl -fsSL https://raw.github.com/mxcl/homebrew/go)"

-*Postgres
+###Git###
+We'll be using Git and Github to do version control.
+Think of this a place where you story all your work in the cloud so you can share it with other people, save different revisions and do all kind of cool things.
+It's used by a lot of developers and by using it too, you're in the know.

+###Postgres###
+Why?
+This is our database that we'll be using to store our data in.

 > Lion and up come with this database installed, so you can check in the terminal with:
 > psql --version